petdance/altbox/sn/index.md

 layout: tool
 ---

+If you do a significant amount of programming, you'll probably end up with build artifacts scattered about. `sn` is a tool to help you find those artifacts.

+`sn` is also a replacement for `du`.
+It has nicer output, saner commands and defaults, and it even runs faster on big directories thanks to multithreading.

 * Faster on large directories
 * Uses regex for exclusions, making it dramatically faster than du when used with the --exclude flag.